 “No, but that enormous prosthetic hand of hers is kind of memorable.
 She won’t go where she can be seen.
 Beep. ”

-“Oh, yeah, the prothetic hand,” Lenore said.
+“Oh, yeah, the prothetic hand,” Luigina said.
 “And those pointy teeth she had, uh, what do you call them…”

 “Canines,” Maria said.

-“Yeah, she had those super pointy canines,” Lenore said.
+“Yeah, she had those super pointy canines,” Luigina said.
 “That and that indescribable aura of pure evil that hung about her like a foul miasma… Remember that?”

 Maria rolled her eyes.
 “Do I!
 I kept trying to hint to her to do something about that indescribable aura… You know, just put on a little holy water of a morning.
 It’s not hard.
 But she didn’t get the hint and, well, you can’t say something like that out loud, can you?”